History of Newark, New Jersey: Post-World War II era

 Problems existed underneath the industrial hum.
 In 1930, a city commissioner told the Optimists, a local booster club:

 While many observers attributed Newark's decline to post-World War II phenomena, others point to an earlier decline in the city budget as an indicator of problems.
 It fell from $58 million in 1938 to only $45 million in 1944.
 This was a slow recovery from the Great Depression.
 The buildup to World War II was causing an increase in the nation's economy.
 The city increased its tax rate from $4.61 to $5.30.

 Some attribute Newark's downfall to its propensity for building large housing projects.
 Newark's housing had long been a matter of concern, as much of it was older.
-A 1944 city-commissioned study showed that 31 percent of all Newark dwelling units were below standards of health, and only 17 percent of Newark's units were owner-occupied.
+A 1944 city-commissioned study showed that 31% of all Newark dwelling units were below standards of health, and only 17% of Newark's units were owner-occupied.
 Vast sections of Newark consisted of wooden tenements, and at least 5,000 units failed to meet thresholds of being a decent place to live.
 Bad housing was the cause of demands that government intervene in the housing market to improve conditions.

 Historian Kenneth T. Jackson and others theorized that Newark, with a poor center surrounded by middle-class outlying areas, only did well when it was able to annex middle-class suburbs.
 When municipal annexation broke down, urban problems were exacerbated as the middle-class ring became divorced from the poor center.
-In 1900, Newark's mayor had confidently speculated, "East Orange, Vailsburg, Harrison, Kearny, and Belleville would be desirable acquisitions.
+In 1900, mayor James M. Seymour (1896–1903), while arguing for the creation of "Greater Newark", confidently speculated, "East Orange, Vailsburg, Harrison, Kearny, and Belleville would be desirable acquisitions.
 By an exercise of discretion we can enlarge the city from decade to decade without unnecessarily taxing the property within our limits, which has already paid the cost of public improvements."
 Only Vailsburg would ever be added.

 Although numerous problems predated World War II, Newark was more hamstrung by a number of trends in the post-WWII era.
 The Federal Housing Administration redlined virtually all of Newark, preferring to back up mortgages in the white suburbs.
 This made it impossible for people to get mortgages for purchase or loans for improvements.
 Manufacturers set up in lower wage environments outside the city and received larger tax deductions for building new factories in outlying areas than for rehabilitating old factories in the city.
 The federal tax structure essentially subsidized such inequities.